AhmedSharkawy1/AI-Student-Ticketing-System/README.md

-# AI Student Ticketing System
+# AI University Ticketing System

 A smart university ticketing system that uses the Google Gemini API to automatically classify complaints, generate actionable recommendations, and streamline issue resolution for students and staff.